mwpeacey/tRF_target_prediction/README.md

 4. Update the STAR index with new splice junctions with "transcriptome_assembly/generate_STAR_index_second_pass.sh".
 This requires gathering all SJ.out.tab files from the first alignment into a single directory.
 5. Second pass alignment with "wrappers/STAR_wrapper.sh", using the updated STAR index from step 4.
 6. Stringtie assembly with "wrappers/stringtie_wrapper.sh".
 Strandedness must be determined manually (e.g. with "check_strandedness", https://github.com/signalbash/how_are_we_stranded_here)
-7. Merge stringtie assembly into a single GTF file and filter for strand information with "transcriptome_assembly/stringtie_merge.sh").
+7. Merge stringtie assembly into a single GTF file, filter for strand information, and extract transcripts as a fasta file  with "transcriptome_assembly/stringtie_merge.sh").
+This requires moving all .gtf files from step 6 into a single directory.
+8. Run miRanda with either default miRNA or custom tRF parameters with wrappers/miranda_wrapper.sh.

 ## ORF prediction